 "The question is: "What happens to those non-disposed acidic waste products?"
 The answer is simple.
 These waste products become solid wastes, such as, cholesterol, fatty acid, uric acid, kidney stones, urates, phosphates, sulfate etc., and unknown to us they accumulate and build up somewhere within our body.
 This accumulation of non-disposed acidic wastes within the our body is the aging process. "

 "Alkaline neutralizes acid.
 Drinking alkaline water helps our body dissolve acid wastes and makes it easier for the body to dispose of them safely since the accumulation of acid wastes is aging, the reduction of acid wastes is reverse aging.
 Alkaline water is not a medicine to cure any disease.
 However if consumed regularly, alkaline water gradually reduces the accumulated acid wastes.
-As a result of acid reduction, there are many reports of natural health improvement in Japan."
+As a result of acid reduction, there are many reports of natural health

 Ionization is simple and natural.
 The objective of an Ionizer is to duplicate the tumbling waters of mountain streams and waterfalls.
 This generates an electrical charge similar to electrolysis, which generates negative ions.
 These in turn create alkaline water.
 People drinking mountain alkaline water are known to have less disease and greater longevity.
 Negative ions allow inorganic minerals to be easily absorbed by the body.
 At the same time, quality Ionizers have an efficient, activated charcoal filter, which removes chlorine, bacteria, heavy metals and other pollutants from tap water, whilst retaining and concentrating beneficial minerals.